 Jennifer’s cases have included litigation of trademarks and trade dress relating to mobile phones, medical devices, apparel, motorcycles, pharmaceuticals, food and beverages, computer software and hardware, and consumer products and a variety of service sectors, including hospitality and restaurant services, research services, online gaming services, payment services, medical services, retail and distributorship services, and software as a service in a variety of fields.
 She has also litigated patents directed to integrated circuits, processes used in the semiconductor industry, and medical devices, and design patents related to consumer electronics.
 Jennifer also regularly litigates cases involving competitor claims of false advertising and unfair competition, representing both clients who have asserted such claims under the Lanham Act and state law and defending clients from such claims.

-Yemi Tépé is Global Co-Chair of the Finance & Projects Group and a member of the Private Equity Investments and Buyouts Group.
-With more than 22 years advising clients on the full spectrum of event-driven financings and private equity buyouts, she has extensive experience in domestic and cross-border acquisition and leveraged finance, public to private takeovers, real estate finance, debt restructuring and restructuring, margin loans, syndicated lending and subscription line financing.
+Yemi Tépé is Global Co-Chair of the Finance Group and a member of the Private Equity Investments and Buyouts Group, and our global Environmental, Social, and Governance (ESG) steering committee.
+With more than 23 years advising clients on the full spectrum of event-driven financings and private equity buyouts, she has extensive experience in domestic and cross-border acquisition and leveraged finance, public to private takeovers, real estate finance, debt structuring and restructuring, margin loans, syndicated lending and subscription line financing.

 Her clients include leading international banks and financial institutions, private equity sponsors, multinational corporations, alternative financiers such as credit funds, hedge funds and asset managers and emerging growth, mid-cap, and large public and privately held companies.